 Last Friday, I found myself standing in a short queue at Newcastle airport.
 I could immediately discern that the global economic recession is starting to take hold up in the bleak, industrial North.
-Normally, at this time, Newcastle airport is packed with hoardes of Geordie holidaymakers bound for the Mediterranean and beer swilling lads in Newcastle football shirts going on a, err, cultural visit to Prague.
+Normally, at this time, Newcastle airport is packed with hordes of Geordie holidaymakers bound for the Mediterranean and beer swilling lads in Newcastle football shirts going on a, err, cultural visit to Prague.

 However, to my surprise, last Friday, the airport was eerily quiet.
 No queue for the self-service kiosk.
 No queue to check the bag, No queue to enter the security area.
 No snaking queues with temporary barriers to navigate.
 No smiling, happy, expectant people discussing their fourth overseas holiday of the year.